JWalshe86/Nags-With-Notions/README.md

 All the images came from Pexels.com except one.
 The 3 pizza hero image was taken by [Narda-Yescas](<https://www.pexels.com/@narda-yescas-724842/>).
 [Vincent-Rivaud](https://www.pexels.com/@vince/) the blue cheese and gormet fries images.
 [CoolShooters](https://www.pexels.com/@koolshooters/) took the images of both 'Tamara' and 'Caroline' eating pizza in the about section.
 [Geraud-Pfeiffer](https://www.pexels.com/@geraud-pfeiffer/) the nachos.
 [Ahmed-Rabea](<https://www.pexels.com/@ahmed-rabea-2883687/>) the toasted sandwich.
 [Andrea-Picquadio](<https://www.pexels.com/@olly/>) the couple booking something image.
-The image of the pizza truck came from istockphotos.com and is credited to [Maica](https://www.istockphoto.com/portfolio/Maica?mediatype=photography).
+The image of the food truck is credited to [Tima Miroshnichenko](https://www.pexels.com/@tima-miroshnichenko/)

 ### Iconography